 Gas stoves are the pride and joy of any self-respecting chef.
 If this is what you have in your kitchen, you’re probably accustomed to hearing a “click, click, click” when you turn the burner knob.
-This is the sound of the electric igniter working to light the burner.
+This is the sound of the electric igniter.
 Once the flame is going, the clicking should stop.

-Here’s the problem: your gas stove is clicking even after the burner is lit – or the burner won’t light at all.
-This can be annoying and certainly puts a damper on your dinner plans.
-But before you schedule a diagnosis with one of our appliance service professionals, follow these troubleshooting tips from Mr. Appliance®.
+If your gas stove keeps clicking even after the burner is lit – or the stove won’t light at all – there’s likely a problem with the burner cap, knobs, or spark mechanisms.
+This certainly puts a damper on your dinner plans.
+Before you schedule a stove repair or diagnosis with one of our appliance service professionals, follow these troubleshooting tips from Mr. Appliance®.

-NOTE: A clicking gas stove is usually not dangerous.
-The igniter may continue to click even though the gas is shut off.
+First, don’t worry.
+A clicking gas stove igniter is usually not dangerous.
+Sometimes, a gas stove won’t stop clicking when off.
+In this case, the gas is probably not flowing.
 However, if you smell gas or suspect a leak for another reason, shut off the gas supply, exit your home, and call your utility provider.

 Realign the Burner Cap

-One of the most common reasons a gas stove starts clicking is because the burner cap is out of alignment.
+One of the most common reasons a gas stove keeps clicking, even after it’s lit, is that the burner cap is out of alignment.
 Once the cooktop is completely cool, remove the burner grate to access the cap beneath it.
-Remove the cap and re-center it on the base.
+Remove the cap, and re-center it on the base.
 Try lighting the burner again.

 Dry the Burner

-To dry everything thoroughly, simply remove the burner cap and let it air out.
-To speed up the process, turn all the burners off and wipe the top of the range with a towel.
-You can also aim a fan at the burner in question, or turn on the oven to 350 degrees for 30 minutes to warm up and dry out the burner from the underside.
+To dry everything thoroughly, simply remove the burner cap, and let it air out.
+To speed up the process, turn all the burners off, and wipe the top of the range with a towel.
+You can also aim a fan at the burner in question, or turn on the oven to 350 degrees Fahrenheit for 30 minutes to warm up and dry out the burner from the underside.

 Remove Food Debris

-Look for burned-on food or debris that might be obstructing the igniter or even the control knobs.
+If drying and realigning the burner caps didn’t fix your problem, look for burned-on food or debris that might be obstructing the igniter or the control knobs.
 Use a metal pin or paperclip to clear the debris away.
 Avoid using a toothpick for this task because a small piece could break off and become lodged inside, causing even more trouble.